 - You may begin the program in September or January, but program enrolment is required before taking any component.

-- Please contact the David Deane at email@example.com or 902-943-1777 to discuss your interest in the program and to review the application process.
+- Contact David Deane, the DNE Program Director, to discuss suitability for the program and to review the application process.

 - Some parishes and dioceses will sponsor or assist with your fees.
 Please inquire with your priest or parish council.

-- Participants in the EQUIP program offered by the Archdiocese of Halifax-Yarmouth will have their Diploma fees paid by the Archdiocese.
-(More information is available on the Archdiocese of Halifax-Yarmouth website)
+- Participants in the EQUIP program offered by the Archdiocese of Halifax-Yarmouth receive financial support from the Archdiocese (More information is available on the Archdiocese of Halifax-Yarmouth website).

 - Roman Catholics resident within the Halifax area who are not part of EQUIP are eligible for a fee subsidy thanks to a grant from the Patrick Power Foundation.
 Please inform the Academic Office when you apply if you hold this status.

-For more information on our programs, please contact our Recruitment and Vocations Coordinator: firstname.lastname@example.org
+For more information on our programs, please contact our Recruitment Coordinator: firstname.lastname@example.org